mysuperlink/Javascript-concepts/README.md

 Json is data interchange format which can be representation of ordered list or unodered map JsObject is type related to Javascript

+WALKING THE DOM
+    DOM operation starts with document object.
+    We have three main properties
+     - document.documentElement -- Inside html
+     - document.body -- Inside body
+     - document.head -- Inside head

+     document.body is the parent node and it has childnodes JS does have a property to check child node exits or not i.e : hasChildNodes()

+     Important ********
+     elem.lastChild wont have any nextSibling but prevSibling will be true but elem.firstChild cannot be null since it might not have element node but may be text node
+     Every XML element is an element node.
+The text in the XML elements are text nodes.
+Every attribute is an attribute node.

+Recursive thinking: simplify the task and call self:

+    function pow(x, n) {
+      if (n == 1) {
+        return x;
+      } else {
+        return x * pow(x, n - 1);
+      }
+    }

+    alert( pow(2, 3) ); // 8

 WINDOW vs DOCUMENT